streamnative/function-mesh/docs/design/package-service-download-design.md

 A download service config is derived as:

-1. Use `spec.packageService` when non-nil.
+1. Use `spec.pulsarPackageService` when non-nil.
 2. Else use `spec.pulsar`.

 This selected config is used only for package download command/env/volume wiring.